 Avoiding Unnecessary Hazards

 Pedestal fans are one of the more awkwardly shaped fans you can put in your home.
 If you have pets or humans in the house who regularly knock things over, you might consider a sturdier option that's closer to the ground.
-Check out our picks for the best floor fans.
+Check out our picks for floor fans.

 The Pelonis Silent Turbo and Rowenta Turbo Silence use heaviness to their advantage when it comes to stability, weighing over 15 and 17 pounds, respectively.
 However, the Rowenta has a rather wobbly vertical portion of the unit that makes it feel a bit rickety, while the Pelonis Turbo is sturdier overall.
 The Amazon Basics Oscillating and Black+Decker 16" exhibit a similar strategy with heavy bases to lower their center of gravity.